razzfox/dotfiles/code_conventions.md

 ####

-# Currently I send >/dev/null 2>/dev/null (and other >files) without a space in the name.
-This is because &2 &1 is not often used, and it is not clear.
+# Currently I use '>/dev/null' and '2>/dev/null' (and other '>file') without a space in the name.
+The shortcuts '&2' and '&1' are not often used, and it is not clear.

 ####

-# Only export variables that might be used by otnher programs.
+# Only export variables that might be used by other programs.
 Do not export variables specific to the functionality of the shell

 ####